mongodb-developer/open-data-covid-19/README.md

 #### Collection countries_summary

-This collection is calculated using the data from the `confirmed_recovered_deaths` collection.
+This collection is calculated using the data from the `global` collection.
 It's the same collection but the countries are grouped together into a single document for each date.

 So in this collection, you will find `nb_countries * nb_days` documents.